codealize/iOS4DualbootForiPhone4-MomoPhone-Project-4/README.md

 # 4tify - v0.1_beta
-iOS 4 Dualbooting Made Simple By @zzanehip
+iOS 4 Dualbooting Made Simple By @zzanehip and README.md edited by @codealize

-## What and Why?

-* In my opinion, iOS 4 has always been the illusive iOS.
-Methods to install it are either dificult to find, or dificult to use.
-* Which is ironic, I honestly belive iOS 4 is the gold standard of iOS.
-* The goal in this project is to make running iOS 4 less of challenge, and more of a convient reality.
-* Why dualbooting?
-Simple, keep your most up to date iOS, but still be able to use a cherished iOS.
-* This is still very much an early phase project, use this at *your own risk.* If you have any issues, or find any bugs please report them.
-I hope to simplify the process even further as well.
-* I hope this brings a little you a little joy while you're cooped up inside ;)
+## About MomoPhone Project

+4tify v1.0_beta is created by @zzanehip, the MomoPhone name comes from me, @codealize, it's just for a funny title for the project.
+This is an archive by me so I can access it easier and when I need it is right here in my profile.
+Anyways, I hope you enjoy the project that @zzanehip made!!!
+Don't forget.
+4tify turns your iPhone 4 into a...
+MOMOPHONE PRO! (jk lol)

 ## What's Supported
 * iPhone 4 (3,1)
 	* iOS 4.3
 * Tested on Mac OS 10.13-10.15

 This is by all means extremely limited right now.
-It's my goal to work on getting most what's soon to come done fairly quickly.
+It's @zzanehip's goal to work on getting most what's soon to come done fairly quickly.
 This is still early stages, so stay tuned.

 ## Soon to Come (Probably in this Order)
 * iPhone 4 (3,1)